-Mark currently serves as President of the St. John’s College Alumni Association and a member of the St. John’s College Board of Visitors and Governors.
+Mark has served as President of the St. John’s College Alumni Association and a member of the St. John’s College Board of Visitors and Governors.
 He has been a leader of the Association’s Houston Chapter and received St. John’s Alumni Volunteer Service Award.
 Mark is active in Houston’s Italian community and has served as a member of the board of directors of the Italian Cultural and Community Center of Houston.

 - U.S. Supreme Court